JGBordelon/JGBordelon/README.md

-Computer Science student at University of Louisiana at Lafayette.
+Computer Science graduate from the University of Louisiana at Lafayette.

-I am slowly creating and setting up older code repositories for projects from my previous courses at ULL.

 I have a large amount of knowledge in: